 Photo: The Panasonic TZ202

-The Panasonic TZ202 is not meant to replace my Sony RX100 M4, which is certainly the better camera in the focal length range of 24-70 mm (that is a guess...), but should complement it in the telephoto range.
-This should also apply to "close-ups in the telephoto range", for example, butterflies that I cannot get closer to, because otherwise they will fly away.
-Of course, the Panasonic TZ202 does not deliver "full-size" butterfly photos in the telephoto range, but certainly will deliver more details than the Sony RX100 M4 or the Leica X Vario are able provide.
-My primary concern here is to be able to determine the butterflies later on the basis of the photos.
+The Panasonic TZ202 was not meant to replace my Sony RX100 M4, which is probably the better camera in the focal length range of 24-70 mm, but should complement it in the telephoto range.
+This also applies to "close-ups in the telephoto range," for example, to butterflies that I cannot get closer to, because otherwise they will fly away.
+Of course, the Panasonic TZ202 does not deliver "full-size" butterfly photos in the telephoto range, but certainly delivers more details than the Sony RX100 M4 or the Leica X Vario are able provide.
+My primary concern here is to be able to determine the butterflies later on the basis of my photos.

 While I can attach close-up lenses (+5 to +15 diopters) to the Sony RX100 M4 using the Lensmate adapter, this does not seem to be possible with the Panasonic TZ202.
 It provides the largest object size of our cameras in the wide angle range, but at a distance of 3 cm many animals are scared away and the object is also easily shaded.
-In other words, the Sony RX100 M4 is still the first choice for larger magnifications!
+Furthemore, with plants and other static objects, I achieve much higher magnifications with the Sony RX100 M4 using close-up lenses.